Ever heard the saying, “my word is my bond”? One of the definitions of bond is a “binding security; a firm assurance."

 Long Term Treasury Outlook

-However, caution must reign supreme for shorter term investors as major support still exists at $121 and the short term trend is still down.
+However, caution must reign supreme for longer term holders as price creeps toward major support that exists at $112.
+Likewise, the short term trend is still down, until proven otherwise.
 If the TLT fails to hold price above that and one other key level, the bond market's downtrend will likely pick up steam.
-The coming month in bonds is extremely important to its shorter term trend.

-If a breakdown occurs aggressive traders may want to look into the ProShares UltraShort 20+ Year Treasury (NYSEARCA: TBT) to take advantage of the levered short side, or more conservative investors may want to shorten their bond duration by switching into the iShares Barclays 7-10 Year Treasury (NYSEARCA:IEF) or look into hedging with the ProShares Short 20+ Year Treasury (NYSEARCA:TBF).
+If a breakdown of these key support levels does eventually occur, aggressive traders may want to again look into the ProShares UltraShort 20+ Year Treasury (NYSEARCA: TBT) to take advantage of the levered short side, or more conservative investors may want to shorten their bond duration by switching into the iShares Barclays 7-10 Year Treasury (NYSEARCA:IEF) or look into hedging with the ProShares Short 20+ Year Treasury (NYSEARCA:TBF).

 The ETF Profit Strategy Newsletter highlights important support, resistance, and target levels with actionable ETF strategies that help investors and traders stay ahead of potentially major trend changes.
-Updates on long term bonds as well as other asset classes are provided a few times each week in our Technical Forecast.
+Updates on long term bonds as well as other asset classes are provided twice a week in our Technical Forecast.

 Follow us on Twitter @ ETFguide